ozmodiar192/washyobutt/README.md

 git remote add origin https://github.com/ozmodiar192/washyobutt.git
 ```

 “Git remote add” makes sense, but what the fuck is origin?
-You’ll see origin a lot in the git world; it’s the default label for the remote repository on your local system.
+You’ll see origin a lot in the git world; it’s the default label on your local system for the remote repository.
 I could name it anything.
-And if I set up my project on a different computer, I could name it the same or completely differently.
 It doesn’t matter.
-I use it because it’s usually named that way in examples and on stackoverflow, and most of what I do is copying and pasting out of stack overflow.
+It's a good convention, and it's usually named that way in examples and on stackoverflow.
+As I said, most of what I do is copying and pasting out of stack overflow.

 So now I should have my git repos hooked up, so I’ll add a README.md file.
 That’ll display on the github page.
 Eventually it’ll be this document, but for now I’ll put some dummy text in there.
 I’ll edit the file and then do
 ```